Can reopening of pubs whip up thirst for £151m C&C share sale?

 The company moved quickly at the outset of the pandemic in March last year to raise €140 million in the US debt market to shore up its cash levels.

-It also negotiated covenant waivers from its existing bank lenders as earnings plunged; availed of over €26 million of wage supports, mainly from the UK government, as it furlough two-thirds of its 2,950 employees; scrapped executive bonuses; and secured deferrals on €77.4 million of scheduled tax payments.
+It also negotiated covenant waivers from its existing bank lenders as earnings plunged; availed of more than €26 million of wage supports, mainly from the UK government, as it furloughed two-thirds of its 2,950 employees; scrapped executive bonuses; and secured deferrals on €77.4 million of scheduled tax payments.

 Value

-While C&C’s move this week to launch a £151 million rights-issue share sale, which will expand its number of shares by more than a fifth, has caught many in market by surprise, it was kind of inevitable.
+While C&C’s move this week to launch a £151 million rights-issue share sale, which will expand its number of shares by more than a fifth, caught many in the market by surprise, it was inevitable.

 How likely was it that C&C’s lenders were going to continue to remain flexible on the covenants front indefinitely, as the outlook remains clouded, without shareholders putting fresh cash in?